victorpcamargo/AWSCloudPractitioner/README.md

 There are three best practice areas for Reliability in the cloud - Foundations, Change Management, Failure Management.
 Being aware of how change affects a system (change manage- ment) allows you to plan proactively, and monitoring allows you to quickly identify trends that could lead to capacity issues or SLA breaches.

 - AWS Config - AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+Think resource-specific history, audit, and compliance; think Config.
+  - With AWS Config, you can do the following:
+    - Evaluate your AWS resource configurations for desired settings.
+    - Get a snapshot of the current configurations of the supported resources that are associated with your AWS account.
+    - Retrieve configurations of one or more resources that exist in your account.
+    - Retrieve historical configurations of one or more resources.
+    - Receive a notification whenever a resource is created, modified, or deleted.
+    - View relationships between resources.
+For example, you might want to find all resources that use a particular security group.

 - AWS CloudTrail - AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
 With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
 CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command-line tools, and other AWS services.